fbpx

 To many people, hair shedding in the summer is a mystery.
 But it is a fact confirmed by research that more hair follicles part ways with the body during summer.
 The reason why it happens is as a result of the hair follicle getting to the resting phase.
 The medical term for this is telogen effluvium.

 Summer is famous for harsh weather.
 Exposure of the human hair to this condition forces it to enter the resting phase early.
 When this happens, hair shedding will increase rapidly, twice the number of hair that should fall out.
-Women can testify to this during hot summer.
+Women can testify to this during the hot summer.

 The Telogen Effluvium Effect